weishiuchang/writeups/onprem-istio/README.md

 # mTLS

-Of all the features afforded by Istio mesh, what interest me next is the [auto mutual TLS feature](https://istio.io/pt-br/docs/tasks/security/authentication/auto-mtls/) for all sidecar-services.
-This seems like a natural extension of the TLS Ingress Gateway from earlier as it essentally turns all TCP connections between every Service into encrypted links.
+Interestingly, the [auto mutual TLS feature](https://istio.io/pt-br/docs/tasks/security/authentication/auto-mtls/) turns intra-cluster TCP connections into encrypted links, but only for Services with sidecar-pods.
 To keep us from having to create numerous DestinationRules, an automatic mTLS setting at the Istio level can create it all for us behind the scenes:

 ```bash
 # istioctl manifest apply --set profile=demo --set values.global.mtls.auto=true --set values.global.mtls.enabled=false
 ```

 This enables mTLS in the cluster, but with a default policy of `permissive`.
+I had no idea what that meant, but through lots of reading I think I have come to the sense that it means: Services with sidecars can be accessed by both Pods with **and** without Istio sidecars, and if set to `STRICT` then Services with sidecars can **only** be accessed by other Pods with Istio sidecars.
+What about extra-cluster accesses through the Gateway, like Chrome Browsers trying to access our venerable helloworld app?
+Well it looks like they're fine, they can access associated VirtualServices no matter the policy setting.

-Which should mean both cleartext and TLS protected communications to our helloworld Service are allowed.
-And according to Istio [FAQ](https://istio.io/faq/security/#verify-mtls-encryption), we can check for encrypted links with tcpdump.
+According to Istio [FAQ](https://istio.io/faq/security/#verify-mtls-encryption), we can check for encrypted links with tcpdump.
 Well, I won't go that far with this write up, but I will toggle our mesh default policy to *STRICT* mode so we get denied communications from other pods not in our mesh network.
 Oh!
-I also learned that policies are [applied](https://www.arctiq.ca/our-blog/2020/3/12/authentication-policy-and-auto-mtls-in-istio-1-5/) at the mesh level, at the namespace level, at the pod level, and at the port level, with the more specific levels winning.
+I also learned that Isito 1.5 policies are [applied](https://www.arctiq.ca/our-blog/2020/3/12/authentication-policy-and-auto-mtls-in-istio-1-5/) at the mesh level, at the namespace level, at the pod level, and at the port level, with the more specific levels winning.

 ```bash
 # kubectl run curltest -it --rm --image infoblox/dnstools